Azure/azure-sdk-tools/tools/sdk-testgen/packages/autorest.testmodeler/README.md

 ### --testmodeler.use-example-model

-This options switch whether ExampleModel in generated in test model.
+This option switch whether ExampleModel in generated in test model.
 While default to be true, it can be disabled like below:
 ```
 testmodeler:
     use-example-model: false